bespin/bespin/backend/python/README.txt

 Bespin Python Server
 ====================

 This program provides the server side functionality for Bespin.
+Though there is nothing Mac or Unix specific to the Bespin server, at the moment it has only been tested on Unix-like platforms.

 Getting Started
 ---------------